-- to offer popular subjects in the three morning blocks on all three campuses e.g. English and Maths
+- to offer popular subjects in the three morning blocks on all three campuses e.g. English and Mathematics

-- to make it possible for students to be able to take combinations of subjects leading to specific career outcomes e.g. Sciences and Maths
+- to make it possible for students to be able to take combinations of subjects leading to specific career outcomes e.g. Sciences and Mathematics

 - to arrange the blocking to ensure viability of teaching groups

 - to strategically develop and offer maximum breadth of subjects